flynx/thinkpad-keyboard-brightness/README.md

 # Thinkpad keyboard backlight brightness

-This systemd service will set the keyboard backlight brightness based on ambient light levels.
+This systemd service will turn the keyboard backlight on/off brightness based on ambient light level threshold.

-This is initially designed for _Thinkpad X1 Yoga (gen3)_ but should work on other devices with minor configuration tweaks.
+This is initially designed for _Thinkpad X1 Yoga (gen3)_ but should work on other devices with no or minor configuration tweaks.

 ## Install